 The top deck is the best place to view both riverbanks and a 360-degree angle of the panorama around the cruise ship.
 Hence, select rooms close to the upper deck to maximize your sightseeing and photo ops.

-Keep in mind though that the wind may be stronger on the upper decks, so you may not be able to open your French balcony as often as you want.
+Keep in mind, though, that the wind may be stronger on the upper decks, so you may not be able to open your French balcony as often as you want.
 Be aware of the weather conditions before reserving your cabin in the upper decks.

-Typically, staterooms have French balconies because of the smaller sizes of river cruise ships as compared to cruise ships designated for the sea.
-They have smaller sizes as the ships can’t be as tall and as wide as the latter due to the river bridges’ height and narrow river locks.
+Typically, staterooms have French balconies because of the smaller sizes of river cruise ships compared to cruise ships designated for the sea.
+They have smaller sizes as the ships can’t be as tall and wide as the latter due to the river bridges’ height and narrow river locks.